 October and November Open Houses for prospective students and their families

 Fall Henry George Lecture and ODE Luncheon

 Spring Bus Trip

 Spring Henry George Lecture

 Spring Preview Day for incoming freshmen

 Membership benefits include a one-year subscription to the American Economist, a publication of ODE.
-Students will also be invited in the fall to a luncheon that features the speaker at the Fall Henry George Lecture.
-Meetings are held in the fall and spring where events of interest to members, such as internship opportunities, are presented.
-The fee of $50 covers the induction dinner as well as the application fee.
-In addition, members will receive graduation cords signifying membership in the honor society prior to graduation.
-Also, ODE invites its members to attend a bus trip to an economic or financial destination each spring.
+Students will also be invited in Fall to a luncheon that features the speaker of the Fall Henry George Lecture.
+The application fee of $61 covers the membership fee as well as a graduation cord signifying membership in the honor society.